gawati/gawati-docs/docs/source/development/dev-env.rst

       <tr>
           <td style="border: 1px solid black; text-align:center;" colspan="2">
-          --logo-img - Brand logo in the top bar<br>
+          --logo-img-top - Brand logo in the top bar<br>
+          --logo-img-height, --logo-img-width - Dimensions of the logo image on the topbar<br>
           --logo-color - Text color of the first line of heading in the branding area<br>
-          --logo-color2 - Text color of the smaller second line of heading in the branding area<br>
+          --navbrand-top-margin - Top margin of the nav-brand.
+Can align with top line of language switcher or search bar.
           <td style="border: 1px solid black; text-align:center;">

 .. figure:: ./_images/vars/--logo.PNG